JuliaAI/MLJTuning.jl/README.md

 ##### Including model metadata

-If a tuning strategy implementation needs to pass additional "metadata" along with each model, to be passed to `extras` for recording in the history, then instead of model instances, `models!` should returne a vector of *tuples* of the form `(m, metadata)`, where `m` is a model instance, and `metadata` the associated data.
-See the discussion above on `extras`.
+If a tuning strategy implementation needs to record additional metadata in the history, for each model generated, then instead of model instances, `models!` should return a vector of *tuples* of the form `(m, metadata)`, where `m` is a model instance, and `metadata` the associated data.
+To access the metadata for the `j`th element of the existing history, use `history[j].metadata`.

 If the tuning algorithm exhausts it's supply of new models (because, for example, there is only a finite supply) then `models!` should